the-human-colossus-foundation/oca-spec/docs/ecosystem/oca-browser.md

 The **OCA Browser** is an utility to create and preview OCA Bundles using WEB interface.
 The OCA Browser supports:
 - form preview, so how the data can be captured using this bundle,
 - credential preview, so how the data can be presented using this bundle.

+## Try it

+An instance of the OCA Browser is ready for you, under our Argo sandbox where you can play with it without the need to look into the code.
+You can find it [HERE](https://browser.oca.argo.colossi.network/#/)

+But if you are brave enough and ready for hands-on activity keep reading.

 ## Installation

 Navigate to the [OCA Browser repository](https://github.com/THCLab/oca-browser) to download latest source code.
 It comes with a `Dockerfile` and it is possible to pack it as a service into Docker image and run as a container.